 The Group has no restrictions on the realizability of the investment properties.
 Under Department of Agrarian Reform (DAR) rules, AAC has to complete the development on the Guimaras land by September 2018.
 On November 11, 2018, DAR approved the Group's request for extension to develop the property within a non-extendible period of five years from the receipt of order or until December 6, 2023.
 The notice of order was received by the Group on December 7, 2018.
-On January 18, 2024, DAR approved the Group's request for another extension to develop the property within a non-extendible period of five years from the receipt of order or until January 18, 2024, DAR approved the Group's request for another extension to develop the property within a non-extendible period of five years from the receipt of order or until February 13, 2029.
+On January 18, 2024, DAR approved the Group's request for another extension to develop the property within a non-extendible period of five years from the receipt of order or until February 13, 2029.
 The notice of order was received by the Group on February 14, 2024.

-Fair valuation of the condominium units was also performed by a professionally qualified, SECaccredited, and independent appraiser.
-Based on the report of the appraiser rendered for 2022, the fair value of the condominium units is P270.1 million.
+Fair valuation of the condominium units was also performed by a professionally qualified, SEC-accredited, and independent appraiser.
+Based on the report of the appraiser rendered for 2022, the fair value of the condominium units is \$\frac{1}{2}270.1\$ million.